Imagine if your mother, your best friend, even your child needed a stem cell or bone marrow transplant but could not find a genetic match?

 Join Now!
 If you are between the ages of 17-50, visit OneMatch.ca to fill out a health questionnaire.
 If you are in good health, they will mail you a set of cotton swabs.
 Take a DNA sample from inside your cheek (just like on CSI), put the swabs back into a special envelope and send it back.
 It’s free and easy.

-There is no long-term effects of being donor – except that pretty cool feeling of knowing that you helped someone out!
+There are no long-term effects of being donor – except that feeling of knowing that you helped someone out!
 We can and will change the odds!